12 Proven Blog Formatting Tips To Better Engage Your Readers

 But not always that easy to create!

-To mold lengthy text and challenging concepts into shorter paragraphs and sentences, you need to apply a few tricks.
+To structure lengthy text and challenging concepts into shorter paragraphs and sentences, you need to apply a few tricks.

 Consider each paragraph and each sentence and ask yourself: